Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Perhaps you’ve seen the commercials for popular genetic-testing companies on TV or online.
 These businesses can take a quick sample of saliva and give you your DNA ancestry and genetic health risk predisposition.
 Sounds helpful and intriguing, yes?
 But you might be surprised to find out that the police are interested in your DNA profile as well, creating a need to hire a Brentwood criminal defense attorney.

 Back in the ‘70s and ‘80s, a man called the Golden State Killer killed 12 people and raped 45 women within the state of California.
-Police were convinced it was the work of one man because the same DNA was left at each crime scene, but they couldn’t find a match in the DNA databases of state law enforcement or the FBI.
+Police was convinced it was the work of one man because the same DNA was left at each crime scene, but they couldn’t find a match in the DNA databases of state law enforcement or the FBI.

 In the spring of 2018, the police finally caught this heinous criminal.
 Turns out he was a former policeman who committed many of the crimes while he was still an officer.
 Now 72, he was arrested and charged.